vbuzzegoli/4M/README.md

 12. Internally, these _reactions_ must always be called at the end of the core process of the middleware, no action or mutation can possibly come after the call a given reaction
 13. _Reactions_ must at least contain these 3 arguments, passed by the middleware : `action`, `next`, `dispatch`
 14. A middleware should mutate the `action.type` and never handle routing on its own.
 Routing, being specific to every project, should be handled in the _Reaction_ layer
+15. _Reactions_ must be available for every possible outcome in the given middleware, to allow the user to properly handle side effects based on their specific system and needs
-15. Live a much happier life using Redux from now on :rocket:
+16. Live a much happier life using Redux from now on :rocket:

 ### Examples of use